Show All Answers

 All shift personnel are cross-trained as firefighter/paramedics.
 On those calls that may be life-threatening (for example, chest pains, car accidents, stroke, unconscious patients, etc.), a fire engine is dispatched to provide additional manpower needed to initiate advanced life support treatment.
 If they are not needed, the fire engine is released from the call.

-In addition, fire engines carry the same paramedic equipment as an ambulance, but cannot transport patients.
+In addition, the fire engines carry the same paramedic equipment as an ambulance, but cannot transport patients.
 In those rare cases where an ambulance is not immediately available, the personnel from the fire engine can still initiate paramedic services, prior to the arrival of an ambulance on the scene.

 All costs relating to repairs and maintenance of private sanitary service lines are the responsibility of the property owner.